Cirdans-Home/starfractional/README.md

-# ⋆-fractional: solving linear nonautonomous fractional differential equations
+# ⋆-Product Approach for Analytical and Discrete Solutions of Nonautonomous Linear Fractional Differential Equations

-This repository contains the accompanying code for the article: "⋆-fractional: solving linear nonautonomous fractional differential equations."
+This repository contains the accompanying code for the article: "⋆-Product Approach for Analytical and Discrete Solutions of Nonautonomous Linear Fractional Differential Equations"

 ## Collaborators